 To sum up, we aim to create a “just works” experience for the API client.
 You are not expected to manage this in any way.

-Does Kontomatik support hardware tokens, SMS codes, mobile OTPs, CAPTCHA-s and anti-phishing pictures?
+Does Kontomatik support hardware tokens, SMS codes, mobile OTPs, CAPTCHA-s, anti-phishing pictures?

 Yes, Kontomatik natively supports hardware tokens, SMS codes, mobile-application-generated One-Time Passwords, CAPTCHA pictures and anti-phishing pictures.